speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-17-[Computer Architecture] Cache Design.md

 - Capacity: C
 - Block size: b
 - Number of blocks in cache: **B = C/b**
-- Number of blocks in a set: N
+- Number of blocks in a set: N (direct의 경우 1)
 - Number of sets: S = B/N

 ![image](https://user-images.githubusercontent.com/79521972/168725294-cccc1950-a96f-417b-aaac-3007e4a79145.png)